 Things happen when we pray – sometimes very quickly, sometimes slowly – but things happen.
 God, after all, yearns that human beings would come to know him.
 The Holy Spirit is at work – where he wills – drawing people to Christ, to the glory of the Father.

 Life after university can present a number of tough challenges, such as moving to a new location or dealing with (short-term) unemployment.
 No matter what lies ahead, God remains faithful to us and uses all circumstances to transform us into the image of Christ.

-One of the things I hear most frequently, when I talk to older people about their faith and its place at work, is the lament: “Oh I wish I’d spoken up for what I believed earlier!” or “I wish I’d done more for Christ earlier in my life.”
+One of the things I hear most frequently, when I talk to older people about their faith and its place at work, is “Oh I wish I’d spoken up for what I believed earlier!” or “I wish I’d done more for Christ earlier in my life.”
 You will never hear an older Christian reflect on their life and say “I wish I’d done less for Jesus.”

 “Can't you find out God's will for you life and stick to it?”
 After four degrees in a variety of disciplines, five different full-time jobs, and at least two career changes this is probably a valid question to ask me.
 Is it right that my constantly changing career path is an indication that I have found it difficult to know the will of God for my life?
 The answer is both yes and no!

 Lending and borrowing are commonplace across the world.
 The Bible has much to say about these activities, relevant to the household level and also across production, trade and economics.
-Lending and borrowing underpin much of the global economy, and are increasingly more prevalent than outright purchases or sales.
+Lending and borrowing underpin much of the global economy.
+The biblical system is radically different, as illustrated by Leviticus 25…

 All wealth ultimately belongs to God – we are always stewards, never owners.
 The existence of poverty is the result of our individual and collective brokenness, not God’s failure to provide.
 Greed (the accumulation of wealth for selfish purposes) damages society and fails to deliver contentment.

 All wealth comes from God ultimately belongs to him – we are always stewards, never owners.
 Greed (the accumulation of wealth for selfish purposes) damages society and fails to deliver contentment.
 The existence of poverty is the result of our individual and collective brokenness, not God’s failure to provide.

 In the contemporary world, political ideas often develop into ideologies, or "isms", such as capitalism, liberalism, socialism or communism etc. The economy is often at the centre of these "isms", as they often revolve around the question of individual vs. common ownership and access to means of production.